krystof1119/PHHbackend/README.md

 This repository houses the backend for my Programmer Humor Hackathon submission.

+## Prerequisites

+Have node.js, yarn, docker and docker-compose installed

 ## How to run

 1. Acquire a copy of this code (preferably with git)